SkafteNicki/dtu_mlops/s7_deployment/apis.md

       Figure out where to add them to the code and try running the application one more time to see that you actually get an file back with the resized image.

-7. As our final app lets consider doing some inference with https://huggingface.co/openai/clip-vit-large-patch145

-8. As the final step, we want to figure out how do include our FastAPI application in a docker container as it will help us when we want to deploy in the cloud because docker as always can take care of the dependencies for our application.
+7. As the final step, we want to figure out how do include our FastAPI application in a docker container as it will help us when we want to deploy in the cloud because docker as always can take care of the dependencies for our application.
 For the following you can take whatever privious FastAPI application as the base application for the container